Trump, Republican senators meet to thrash out wall-funding dilemma

-WASHINGTON (Reuters) - U.S. President Donald Trump met with Republican senators on Friday after threatening a “very long” government shutdown just hours ahead of a midnight deadline, demanding $5 billion for border wall funding and seeking to shift blame for a holiday showdown to Democrats.
+“President Trump, you own the shutdown,” he said on the Senate floor.
+“You said so in your own words.”

+After the White House meeting, Trump said there was a good chance a bill with wall funding would be defeated in the Senate and that a shutdown was likely.

-There appeared to be little chance the Senate would go along with a bill passed by the House of Representatives on Thursday that would give Trump $5 billion toward building the wall on the Mexican border - one of the major themes of his presidency.
+Senate Majority Leader Mitch McConnell urged the Senate to pass the bill approved by the House of Representatives on Thursday that would give Trump $5 billion toward building the wall on the Mexican border - one of the major themes of his presidency.

-Republican Senator Richard Shelby said he doubted the issue would be resolved on Friday while John Cornyn, the No. 2 Republican in the Senate, said there may be room for compromise but that Trump was unlikely to go for any bill that does not include wall funding.
+There still appeared to be little chance senators would go along with the House bill as they began procedural votes on whether to even consider it.

-Another Republican senator, Bob Corker, bluntly said, “The $5 billion is not going to pass.”
+Republican Senator Bob Corker bluntly said, “The $5 billion is not going to pass.”

 The Senate, where Republicans have only a 51-49 majority, already had approved funds for the government through Feb.
-8 but without money for the wall.
+8 in hopes of avoiding a partial government shutdown but without money for the wall.
 On Thursday Trump pushed fellow Republicans in the House to use the short-term funding bill as leverage to force through the border wall money despite Democratic objections.

-In a series of early-morning tweets on Friday, Trump urged Senate Majority Leader Mitch McConnell to take up the amended bill from the House.

-Last week Trump had said he would be “proud” to shut down the government over the issue of border security and “I’ll be the one to shut it down.”
-But on Friday he shifted the responsibility, saying on Twitter, “The Democrats now own the shutdown!”

-“If the Dems vote no, there will be a shutdown that will last for a very long time,” he said in another tweet.

-“Senator Mitch McConnell should fight for the Wall and Border Security as hard as he fought for anything,” Trump tweeted.
-“He will need Democrat votes, but as shown in the House, good things happen.”

-He also urged McConnell to use the “nuclear option” to force a Senate vote on legislation with a simple majority, rather than the standard “supermajority” of 60 votes.
+In a series of early-morning tweets on Friday, Trump urged McConnell to take up the amended bill from the House.
+He also called on McConnell to use the “nuclear option” to force a Senate vote on legislation with a simple majority, rather than the standard “supermajority” of 60 votes.
 But there was not enough support among Republican senators to do so.

 The threat of a U.S. government shutdown, which would leave thousands of federal workers idled at Christmas, continued to fuel investor anxieties on Friday over the trajectory of global economic growth as world stocks extended a steep sell-off.